Little Golden Farm

 How are your parent dogs raised and where do they live?

-Our dogs live freely with us in our home or with very trusted Guardian families, where they enjoy all the comforts and experiences every dog deserves.
+Our parent dogs live right here with us in our home and with my aunt, who happens to be a guardian family.
+They’re not kennel dogs they get all the love, comfort, and freedom every dog deserves.

-We believe that happy, well-loved dogs create the best puppies, so our parent dogs are treated like cherished companions.
-They have the freedom to roam, play, and relax, whether that’s on the couch, in bed with us, or soaking up the sunshine outdoors.
+We truly believe that happy, well-loved dogs create the happiest puppies, so our adults are treated like the companions they are.
+They get to roam the house, nap on the couch, sleep in bed with us, and enjoy plenty of sunshine and playtime.

 Can I visit the puppies before making a decision?

-• Waitlist Requirement: Only families on our waitlist who have placed a deposit can schedule a visit to select their puppy.
+Only families on our reservation list (with a deposit placed) can schedule a visit to meet and choose their puppy.

-• Cleanliness: Please wear clean clothes and avoid handling other animals before your visit.
+• Avoid handling other animals right before your visit

-• Shoes Off: You’ll be asked to remove your shoes and wear clean socks while in the indoor puppy area.
+• Remove your shoes and wear clean socks in the indoor puppy area

 Site Content